mason-paul/Guernsey-project-1/README.md

 ## Introduction:

 This website is for users to explore and have some understanding of my home Guernsey.
 It will inform users that are looking to explore the channel islands what one of the islands are like Guernsey, the Island on which I live.
+All photos/images used in this website are free stock photos used from unsplash and pexels recommended by code institute.

 ### Steps taken to produce Guernsey website.